 Film Review: Boomerang!
 (1947)

-Dark realities of Second World War affected Hollywood, most notably in the new ways its film covered crime.
-Apart from the style that would later become known as “film noir”, another was strive for realism and authenticity.
-Such works were called “semi-documentary” and one of the best known among them was Boomerang!, 1947 film directed by Elia Kazan.
+The dark realities of the Second World War affected Hollywood, most notably in the new ways its films covered crime.
+Apart from the style that would later become known as "film noir", another was a striving for realism and authenticity.
+Such works were called "semi-documentary", and one of the best known among them was Boomerang!, a 1947 film directed by Elia Kazan.

-The script by Richard Murphy is based on real events that took place in Bridgeport, Connecticut in 1924.
-The plot is, however, switched to contemporary Stamford, Connecticut, which is in narration by Reed Hadley described as “ordinary American town”.
-The seemingly idyllic community is rattled by fatal shooting of Father Lambert (played by Wirley Birch), popular Episcopalian priest who was one of the pillars of the community.
-Despite the event being witnessed by number of people who even tried to chase the killer, investigation led by police chief Harold F. “Robby” Robinson (played by Lee J. Cobb) fails to get a credible suspect.
-This create a lot of political pressure on town’s leadership, further increased by local newspaper and cynical reporter Dave Woods (played by Sam Levene).
-After few weeks the search for suspect ends when Ohio authorities arrest John Waldron (played by Arthur Kennedy), unemployed war veteran and drifter who fits physical description by witnesses and whose gun matches the murder weapon.
-After being put to long and relentless interrogation, Waldron confesses the crime.
-He is to be prosecuted by Henry L. Harvey (played by Dana Andrews), State Attorney who is told that he could be elected governor if he secures conviction.
-Although this seems to be a “perfect case”, Harvey begins to have a second thoughts and wonder if the man in custody is indeed a killer.
+The script by Richard Murphy is based on real events that took place in Bridgeport, Connecticut, in 1924.
+The plot is, however, switched to contemporary Stamford, Connecticut, which is in narration by Reed Hadley described as an "ordinary American town".
+The seemingly idyllic community is rattled by the fatal shooting of Father Lambert (played by Wirley Birch), a popular Episcopalian priest who was one of the pillars of the community.
+Despite the event being witnessed by a number of people who even tried to chase the killer, the investigation led by Police Chief Harold F. "Robby" Robinson (played by Lee J. Cobb) fails to get a credible suspect.
+This creates a lot of political pressure on the town’s leadership, further increased by the local newspaper and a cynical reporter, Dave Woods (played by Sam Levene).
+After a few weeks, the search for a suspect ends when Ohio authorities arrest John Waldron (played by Arthur Kennedy), an unemployed war veteran and drifter who fits the physical description by witnesses and whose gun matches the murder weapon.
+After being put through a long and relentless interrogation, Waldron confesses to the crime.
+He is to be prosecuted by Henry L. Harvey (played by Dana Andrews), the State Attorney who is told that he could be elected governor if he secures a conviction.
+Although this seems to be a "perfect case", Harvey begins to have second thoughts and wonders if the man in custody is indeed the killer.
 His doubts begin to affect his relations with friends and political allies.

-Kazan’s orientation towards authenticity can be seen in trying to stick to basic details of the story, although some of the details have been changed.
-Real victim, Reverend Hubert Dahme, was Catholic instead of Episcopalian, while the suspect Harold Israel was First World War veteran.
-Nominal protagonist Henry L. Harvey is based on Homer Cummings, highly respected lawyer and politician who served as US Attorney General during first six years of Franklin Roosevelt’s administration; this is actually stated by narrator at the very end of the film.
-Narration also states that the murder case was never solved, which allowed Kazan to circumvent Hays Code and its rules about crime always being punished.
-Instead, Kazan even speculated about real killer and his motives during scenes in which Father Lambert talks with seemingly respectable but clearly disturbed citizen Jim Crossman (played by Philip Coolidge).
-Boomerang! has good cast, with Karl Malden, one of the most recognisable character actors of mid 20th Century Hollywood, in his early roles as one of the detectives.
-Dana Andrews, who was at the zenith of his stardom, however, looks a little bit too Hollywood-like for the protagonist of this gritty crime story.
-Despite those shortcomings, Boomerang! is a well-made film that should be recommended despite working better as a history lesson than a crime film.
+Kazan’s orientation towards authenticity can be seen in trying to stick to the basic details of the story, although some details were changed.
+The real victim, Reverend Hubert Dahme, was Catholic instead of Episcopalian, while the suspect, Harold Israel, was a First World War veteran.
+The nominal protagonist Henry L. Harvey is based on Homer Cummings, a highly respected lawyer and politician who served as US Attorney General during the first six years of Franklin Roosevelt’s administration; this is actually stated by the narrator at the very end of the film.
+The narration also states that the murder case was never solved, which allowed Kazan to circumvent the Hays Code and its rules about crime always being punished.
+Instead, Kazan even speculated about the real killer and his motives during scenes in which Father Lambert talks with a seemingly respectable but clearly disturbed citizen, Jim Crossman (played by Philip Coolidge).

 RATING: 6/10 (++)